karthiksuresh2707/Business-analyst-toolbelt/week8/FinalProject.md

 # Final Projects

 Turn in 2 files.
-A packaged Tableau Workbook and a PDF document as described below.
+A packaged Tableau Workbook and a PPT document as described below.

 ## High Level Requirements